 Say these words to yourself- pain, struggle, anguish- what thoughts and sensations emerge for you.
 Now try the words- rushes, waves, intense, powerful, strong.
 For me, a different feeling arises, even my body takes a different shape.
 For the second group of words, I feel powerful and confident.
 The first group- pain and struggle, leaves a negative and hopeless residue in my mind and body.
 It is important to be mindful of the words we say to ourselves, if we keep repeating how miserable something is, the discomfort will continue to amplify.

 I love this picture.
 “She believed she could, so she did”.
-When a mother doesn’t have the capacity to believe she could birth her child, the journey through labor would be such an up hill battle.
+When a person doesn’t have the capacity to believe they can birth their child, the journey through labor will be such an up hill battle.
 Examine your inner dialogue.
 Are you instilling confidence and the possibility of a positive birthing experience with your language?
 Or are you unintentionally undermining your innate wisdom by using negative, unsupportive words.
 Strive for the positive.